HammazAhmed2105/Networking-Packet-Tracer-Labs/Hospital Network Design/index.md

 <img src="https://i.imgur.com/4g527Au.png" height="65%" width="65%" alt="Disk Sanitization Steps"/>
 - Explanation for each command is shown below.
-- Switch#conf t
+1. Switch#conf t
    # Enters global configuration mode.

-Switch(config)#hos
-# Incomplete command, likely a shorthand for entering the hostname.

-Switch(config)#hostname MLOC-Switch
+2. Switch(config)#hostname MLOC-Switch
    # Sets the hostname of the switch to "MLOC-Switch."

-MLOC-Switch(config)#enable password hammaz
+3. MLOC-Switch(config)#enable password hammaz
    # Sets the privileged EXEC mode password to "hammaz."

-MLOC-Switch(config)#no ip dom
-# Incomplete command, should be "no ip domain lookup."

-MLOC-Switch(config)#no ip domain lookup
+4. MLOC-Switch(config)#no ip domain lookup
    # Disables DNS lookup when a command is mistyped.

-MLOC-Switch(config)#banner motd #No illegal access#
+5. MLOC-Switch(config)#banner motd #No illegal access#
    # Sets a Message of the Day (MOTD) banner to display "No illegal access" on login.

-MLOC-Switch(config)#lin
-# Incomplete command, likely referring to "line console."

-MLOC-Switch(config)#line con
-# Incomplete command, likely referring to "line console 0."

-MLOC-Switch(config)#line console 0
+6. MLOC-Switch(config)#line console 0
    # Enters configuration for the console line (physical access port).

-MLOC-Switch(config-line)#pass
-# Incomplete command, likely referring to "password."

-MLOC-Switch(config-line)#password hammaz
+7. MLOC-Switch(config-line)#password hammaz
    # Sets the console line password to "hammaz."

-MLOC-Switch(config-line)#login
+8. MLOC-Switch(config-line)#login
    # Enables login using the set password for the console.

-MLOC-Switch(config-line)#ex
-# Ambiguous command; doesn't specify what to exit or execute.

-MLOC-Switch(config-line)#exi
-# Incomplete command, likely referring to "exit."

-MLOC-Switch(config-line)#exit
+9. MLOC-Switch(config-line)#exit
    # Exits console line configuration mode.

-MLOC-Switch(config)#do wr
+10. MLOC-Switch(config)#do wr
     # Saves the running configuration to the startup configuration.